SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-container-registry.md

 # Introduction

-A container registry is a repository or collection of repositories that store and access container images.
-It acts as the intermediary for sharing container images between systems and could be connected directly to container orchestration platforms like Kubernetes.
+A container registry is an infrastructure service to enable storing and accessing container images.
+Images can be pushed to the registry by e.g. Continuous integration pipelines and be pulled from by runtime environments like Kubernetes clusters.

 Container registries could be publicly accessible e.g. Docker Hub, could be self-hosted or hosted by cloud service providers (CSP).
 These container registries may